 You should purchase insurance prior to arriving in Sweden, covering your dorm room and its content against theft and damage.

-The majority of dorm rooms and apartments have an Internet connection and there is always the possibility of using the university computer labs or your own laptop on campus.
+Please contact the housing company for information on whether your student accommodation has an Internet connection or for advice on how to buy it.
+There is also the possibility of using the university computer labs or your own laptop on campus.

 When you sign the lease for your room, you will also receive the rent invoice.
 The invoice must be paid as soon as possible.